wouldgo/terraform-provider-openwrt/docs/index.md

 ### Optional

 - `api_timeouts` (Attributes) Timeout configuration for the specific RPC calls.

-The main purpose of this optional configuration is to fine tune the default timeout (30 seconds) for longer API interaction (e.g. update packages, list packages, ...) (see [below for nested schema](#nestedatt--api_timeouts))
+The main purpose of this optional configuration is to fine tune the default timeouts for longer API interaction (e.g. update packages, list packages, ...) (see [below for nested schema](#nestedatt--api_timeouts))
 - `password` (String) The URL of the JSON RPC API.
 Optionally OPENWRT_PASSWORD env variable can be set and used to specify the password.
 One between this attribute or the env variable must be set
 - `remote` (String) The username of the admin account.
 Optionally OPENWRT_REMOTE env variable can be set and used to specify the remote url.
 One between this attribute or the env variable must be set
 - `user` (String) The password of the account.
 Optionally OPENWRT_USER env variable can be set and used to specify the user.
 One between this attribute or the env variable must be set